yang-zhang-syd/yang-zhang-syd.github.io/_posts/2019-01-07-aws-notes-ec2.md

 * There is no limit to the number of EC2 instances you can have in the Auto Scaling group.
 However, there might an EC2 limitation in your account that can be increased by logging a support ticket.
 * ELB can span multiple AZs within a region.
 It cannot span multiple regions.
 * The customer is responsible for the security of anything running on the hypervisor, and therefore the operating system and the security of data are the customer’s responsibility.
+* With proper scripting and scaling policies, the On-demand instances behind the Spot instances will deliver the most cost-effective solution because the on-demand will only spin up if the spot instances are not available.